Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-strong-induction/proof-by-strong-induction.md

 Why do the base step and the inductive step together demonstrate the truth of a universal generalization?

-The base step shows that the first element in the series has the relevant property.
-Since all the elements prior to the second element have the property, it then follows by the inductive step that the second element also has the property.
-Similarly, since all elements prior to the third have the property, the inductive step shows that the third does as well.
+The base step shows that the first n elements in the series have the relevant property.
+Since all the elements prior to the element at n+1 have the property, it then follows by the inductive step that the element at n+1 also has the property.
+Similarly, since all elements prior to the element at n+2 have the property, the inductive step shows that the element at n+2 does as well.
 Since this can be done indefinitely, the entire series is shown to have the relevant property.